sahil07codac/sql-case-study-zomato-and-ipl/README.md

 Here,

-we have solved the two case studies one is related to **Zommato** and other is related to **IPL** description of both datasets are given below :
+we have solved the two case studies one is related to **Zommato**  data analysis and other is related to **IPL**  datat analysis description of both datasets are given below :